ameeetgaikwad/Decentralized-Escrow-Application/readme.md

 # Decentralized Escrow Application
-## Disclaimer

-The frontend of this website is still in progress.
-This is just the basic frontend to showcase the backend.
-Also I'm planning to add more features in the backend as well.

 ## About
 This is a decentralized escrow applicatoin, which facilitates the buying and selling of items with the help of an arbiter.
 Here you need three addresses:
 1. Beneficiary